 So, does the DJI Mini 3 Pro has a remote ID, and whether it needs one?

-However, there are some use cases, where even the Mini 3 Pro will have to transmit a remote ID.
+However, some use cases exist where even the Mini 3 Pro will have to transmit a remote ID.
 Let’s discuss things in more detail.

 What is Remote ID?

-Technically speaking, a Remote ID is a small radio chip inside your drone that stores and transmits the real-time position, altitude, and FAA registration number of the drone.
+Technically speaking, a Remote ID is a small radio chip inside your drone that stores and transmits the drone’s real-time position, altitude, and FAA registration number.

 FAA started working on implementing a digital remote ID on commercial drones back in 2016 when it was deemed necessary for security by US Intelligence agencies.

-A number of incidents that happened before pushed for this necessary regulation including an unknown drone crashing into the White House in 2015.
+Several previous incidents pushed for this necessary regulation, including an unknown drone crashing into the White House in 2015.